ncbi/vadr/documentation/alerts.md

   separate alerts for coding and non-coding features gives the user control over whether these types of alerts in coding versus non-coding

-  A similar `lowsimic` alert exists when the region of low similarity is not within an annotated feature, and also does not include the first or final nucleotide in the sequence, but no example is shown here.
+  Two similar alerts, `lowsimif` and `lowsimil` exists for non-coding (non-CDS and non-mature peptide) features, but no examples are shown here. `lowsimif` is for relatively short regions of low similarity, while `lowsimil` is for longer regions (30nt or more).
+Having separate alerts for coding and non-coding features gives the user control over whether these types of alerts in coding versus non-coding features.

   Regions of low similarity are detected in the *coverage determination* stage, as regions that are not covered by local alignment *hits* between the